-- The SAARC is a very important body as it consists of 21% of the world's population, 3% of the world area, and 3.8% of the global economy, which is equal to 2.9 trillion US dollars.
+- The SAARC is a very important body as it consists of 21% of the world's population, 3% of the world's area, and 3.8% of the global economy, equal to 2.9 trillion US dollars.

 - There is a synergy among the member countries of SAARC as they have some common grounds in tradition, dress, food, and political viewpoints.

-- SAARC countries have some very common problems among themselves, like poverty, technology, backwardness, illiteracy, malnutrition, employment, industrial backwardness, poor GDP, socio-economic conditions, etc. These can be sorted at this level by welcoming some common solutions provided by the member countries.
+- SAARC countries have very c problems, like poverty, technology, backwardness, illiteracy, malnutrition, employment, industrial backwardness, poor GDP, socioeconomic conditions, etc. These can be sorted at this level by welcoming some common solutions provided by the member countries.

-- SAARC has made significant contributions to the development of civil society and track-two initiatives.
+- SAARC has significantly contributed to the development of civil society and track-two initiatives.

 - SAARC members are among the top troop-contributing countries to UN peacekeeping missions.
-With the US withdrawal from Afghanistan, a joint peacekeeping force from the SAARC region under the UN aegis could be explored to fill the power vacuum that would otherwise be filled by terrorist and extremist forces.
+With the US withdrawal from Afghanistan, a joint peacekeeping force from the SAARC region under the UN aegis could be explored to fill the power vacuum that terrorist and extremist forces would otherwise fill.